-According to Campus Life policy, the following recruitment/intake procedures must be followed:

-Intake Requirement: All organizations that fall under this section are expected to have intake every academic year unless:
+According to Campus Life policy, the following recruitment/intake procedures must be followed: Intake Requirement: All organizations that fall under this section are expected to have intake every academic year unless:

 - Organization is not in good standing with the university.
-This could be but is not limited to: - Frozen status. - Suspended.
-0 - Unsatisfied financial obligations to the University.
+This could be but is not limited to: - o Frozen status. - o Suspended. - o Unsatisfied financial obligations to the University.